AJgthb2002/Allot-Easy/README.md

 ### What's next?
 We will continue updating the project with additional features such as
 - Forgot Password- A new temporary password will be emailed to the user.
-- Password encryption by using a strong algorithm.
+- Password encryption by using a stronger algorithm.
 - Validation of score entered by applicant by extracting the score from the uploaded scorecard in pdf form.
 - Feature for students that allow them to download their allotment result as a pdf file and Admin feature to download the full allotment result list in the form of pdf.
 - Course seat prediction, based on score by using ML algorithms.